Hidden Bullish & Trade Hidden Bearish Divergence Trading

 NB: Hidden divergence pattern is the best type divergence pattern to trade because it gives a trading signal that's in the same direction with the current market price trend, thus the setup has a high reward to risk ratio.
 This setup provides for the best possible market entry.

-However, a trader should combine this trading setup with another indicator like the stochastic oscillator or moving average & buy when gold is oversold, and sell when gold is overbought.
+However, a xauusd trader should combine this trading setup with another indicator like the stochastic oscillator or moving average & buy when gold is oversold, and sell when gold is overbought.

 Combining Hidden Divergence Pattern with MA Crossover Method

 A good technical indicator to combine these trading setups is moving average indicator using the moving average cross-over method.
-This will create a good trading strategy.
+This will create a good strategy.

 Moving Average Crossover Technique

-Combining with Fibo Retracement Levels
+Combining with Fibonacci Retracement Levels

-Combining with Fibo Expansion Levels
+Combining with Fibo Extension Levels

-Expansion Level 61.8% - 131 pips profit
+Expansion Level 61.80% - 131 pips profit

-Expansion Level 100.0% - 212 pips profit
+Extension Level 100.00% - 212 pips profit

-Expansion Level 161.8% - 337 pips profit
+Expansion Level 161.80% - 337 pips profit

 From this strategy combined with Fibo indicator would have provided a good trading strategy with a good amount of profit set using these take profit order levels.